yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/peer/peer-gcp.md

-Before you can peer with a GCP application VPC, you must have created at least one VPC in Yugabyte Cloud that uses GCP.
+Before you can peer with a GCP application VPC, you must have created at least one VPC in YugabyteDB Managed that uses GCP.

 You need the following details for the GCP application VPC you are peering with: